https://www.deakin.edu.au/__data/assets/image/0009/925326/28680_Bachelor-of-Health-SciencesBachelor-of-Arts_herojpg.jpg

 • sport and society.

-Opportunities to pursue work-integrated learning experiences and industry practicums are available throughout the course, including the Health Science Practicum offered in third year, giving you the option to complete a 120 hour practice education placement.
+Further opportunities to pursue work-integrated learning experiences and industry practicums are available throughout the course, including the Health Practicum offered in the health promotion major, giving you the option to complete 120 hours of work experience in a health-related organisation.

 You will gain invaluable experience by immersing yourself in your chosen field – whether it’s helping to design public relations campaigns for major food companies or working at grassroots level in the community through health education programs.

-You will also have the opportunity to experience different cultures by taking your studies abroad.
-You could find yourself working on community health projects in Fiji or studying politics and policy in Norway.
-Various in-country and authentic virtual global experiences are offered through the course.
+You may also have the opportunity to experience different cultures by taking your studies abroad.
+Various in-country and authentic virtual global experiences can be undertaken as part of your studies.
 Gain a global perspective that will give you an international outlook and a competitive edge.

 Read More